-What Do Experience, Growth, and Fulfillment Have To Do With It?
+What Do Experience, Growth, and Fulfilment Have To Do With It?

-Experience, growth, and fulfillment have everything to do with work.
+Experience, growth, and fulfilment have everything to do with work.

 Life lessons are learned whilst interacting with others, having responsibility, making decisions that affect us and others, and making mistakes.

-Over time, these could serve to offer fulfillment.
+Over time, these could serve to offer fulfilment.

 Money certainly has a role to play in our work journey, however, it shouldn’t be the dominant factor as there’s so much more to work than money.